Here are the notes and updates for Wild Rift Patch 2.1a | Dot Esports

 Wild Rift’s cast of champions is growing from 40 to 41 in the game’s latest patch.

-Here’s the full list of changes coming to Wild Rift in a few days time.
+Here’s the full list of changes coming to Wild Rift in a few days.

 Champions